Distinct Types of Parent Hamiltonians for Quantum States: Insights from the $W$ State as a Quantum Many-Body Scar: Proof of Theorem

 \subsubsection{Operators forbidden due to Hermitian conjugation}

 Re-analyzing the terms in Tab.~\ref{tab:Lterms}, the Hermiticity requirement implies that $m\geq 1$ and $n=0$ terms are forbidden since it's Hermitian conjugate involves only creation operators, which were prohibited from the analysis in Sec.~\ref{sec:nHconditions}.
 Similarly, the $n\geq2$ and $m=1$ also encapsulates the $n=1$ and $m\geq 2$ case due to Hermiticity.
 Since the Hermitian conjugated part automatically annihilates the state, all extensive-local Hermitian operators with $n\geq2$ and $m=1$ still remain spannable by finite range $h_X$ terms with $n\geq2$ and $m=1$.
 Similarly, terms with $n,m\geq 2$ still remain annihilators of $\ket{W}$, and are fully spannable by their $h_X$ counterparts on finite $|X|\leq 2R$.
-We summarize the above statements in first two rows of Tab.~\ref{tab:Lterms}, and preemptively state that this is the exhaustive list which span all type I operators, as will be shown in proceeding sections where we show that $\hat{N}_{\rm tot}$ and $H_{\rm ImHop}$ are type II operator.
+We summarize the above statements in the first two rows of Tab.~\ref{tab:Lterms}, and preemptively state that this is the exhaustive list which span all type I operators, as will be shown in subsequent sections where we show that $\hat{N}_{\rm tot}$ and $H_{\rm ImHop}$ are type III and type II operators, respectively.